-Ce rapport est disponible en français sous le titre Mise à jour des projections démographiques pour l’Ontario, 2012–2036
+Ce rapport est disponible en français sous le titre Projections démographiques pour l’Ontario, 2013–2041

-This report presents updated population projections for Ontario and each of its 49 census divisions, by age and sex, from the new base year of 2012 to 2036.
-These projections are produced by the Ontario Ministry of Finance and are an update of the projections released in spring 2012, based on the 2006 Census.
+This report presents population projections for Ontario and each of its 49 census divisions, by age and sex, from the new base year of 2013 to 2041.
+These projections are produced by the Ontario Ministry of Finance and are based on the 2011 Census.

-The updated projections have three scenarios for Ontario.
+The new projections include three scenarios for Ontario.
 The medium, or reference scenario, is considered most likely to occur.
 The low- and high-growth scenarios provide a reasonable forecast range based on plausible changes in the components of growth.
 Projections for each of the 49 census divisions are for the reference scenario only.

 The projections do not represent Ontario government policy targets or desired population outcomes, nor do they incorporate explicit economic or planning assumptions.
 They are developed using a standard demographic methodology in which assumptions for population growth reflect recent trends in all streams of migration and the continuing evolution of long-term fertility and mortality patterns in each census division.
 Census division projections are summed to obtain the Ontario total.

 As a result, the Ministry of Finance projections provide a reasonable population outlook for Ontario if current trends persist.
 However, it is worth noting that for purposes of planning and managing growth, municipalities in the Greater Golden Horseshoe are required to conform to the population forecasts approved under the Places to Grow Act.

 The new projections will be updated every year to provide planners and researchers with a demographic outlook reflecting the most up-to-date trends and historical data.